lexburner/lexburner.github.io/source/_posts/instrument.md

             }

             if (offset < bytes.length) {
-                throw new IOException("Could not completely read file "
+                throw new IOException("Could not completely read file"
                         + file.getName());
             }
             is.close();